Hansam/CourseProject--Getting-and-Cleaning-Data-2/README.md

 ### Next, only the measurements on the mean and standard deviation for each measurement were extracted.
 ### The column names of the means and standard deviations that originated from the features.txt were edited, so that no parentheses or dashes were incuded in the names any more.
 This way, these special characters would not interfere with the syntax of R. To obtain a narrow and long table instead of a wide, but shorter table (I prefer narrow long tables) the mean and standard deviation variables (column names) were 'melted' into one column with the name 'Measurement_Type', the corresponding values were 'melted' into second column 'Measurement_Value'.
 This now tidy table (5 columns and 679734 rows) was saved as TidyDataSet1.csv.

 ### A second, independent tidy data set with the average of each mean and standard deviation variable for each activity and each subject was calculated from the first data set and saved as TidyDataSet2.csv (5 columns and 11880 rows).
 A detailed description of each column of this data set can be found in the Codebook.md.
-The code for this project can be found in the Rscript_tidy_data.R.
+The code for this project can be found in the run_analysis.R.